reactorynet/reactory-express-server/README.md

 The server is currently being maintained on Node 10.16.3 and can be run on Windows using the Ubuntu on Windows feature.

-If you have not worked with the Ubuntu on Windows feature, you can check out the link below. https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview
+If you have not worked with the Ubuntu on Windows feature, you can go to the link below. https://ubuntu.com/tutorials/ubuntu-on-windows#1-overview

 Checkout the source code